arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 	_New Resource Group Blade_

 <a name="Exercise2" />
-### Exercise 2 :  Creating a team project and using Continuous Deployment
+### Exercise 2 :  Publishing Azure Web Sites using Team Projects

 In this exercise you will create a new a new Team Project, and enable continuous integration in the project.
 Therefore when you commit any changes to the project repository, an automatic deployment will be fired.
 Additionally, you will see how to update the code from within the portal and commit those changes, triggering an automatic build.